charlses/charlses/README.md

 ### 💼 Projects

-Here is the project I'm Most proud off!
+Here is the project I'm Most proud of:

 - **full-stack-auth**: Full stack authentication, using AuthJs(v5), working with jwt tokens and role based auth!